amjad489/pys3browser/README.md

 Launch browser and access http://localhost:5000/

 ## Pull Request
 If you want to contribute.
+Open a [pull request](https://github.com/amjad489/pys3browser/pulls)

 ## Support